gvwilson/sensibleadventures/iffy/iffy.md

 ## Chapter 5

 "We ain't goin' anywhere until I've done some shopping!"
-Aunt Naggie said bravely,
+Aunt Naggie said firmly,
 straightening her back like a soldier expecting to be shot.
 "An' if do, you'll be the first one to complain."

 For a moment Iffy was sure Uncle Jack would explode again, but to her surprise he backed down.
 "Fine," he snapped, waving her away.
-"You go get whatever we need.
+"You go get whate'er we need.
 I'm gonna look at th' engine an' see what th' sainted Mister Wales has gaffled up.
-And take th' girl with you,"
+An' take th' girl with you,"
 he added over his shoulder as he stalked away.
-"Had enough o' her underfoot for one day."
+"She's been underfoot enough for one day."

 Aunt Naggie slumped and took a deep breath.
 "Good on you," Iffy said,
-punching her lightly in the shoulder.
+nudging her lightly with her shoulder.

 Her aunt smiled shakily.
 The Marines had taken them back to the pier